beatz174-bit/shift-recorder/README.md

-# Shift Recorder
+# Chrona

-Shift Recorder is an offline-first Progressive Web App for tracking shifts, splitting base vs penalty hours, and calculating pay without a backend.
+Chrona is an offline-first companion for hourly professionals that captures every shift, highlights penalty windows, and keeps pay insights at your fingertips.
 The project uses React, Vite, Dexie (IndexedDB), and Tailwind CSS.

 ## Getting started